 Enthusiasm Level: 10

-Miles 1-5: Feeling good and running strong through the streets of downtown Honolulu in the dark of night.
-Christmas light displays are everywhere especially when we pass America’s only Royal Palace – Iolani Palace, the official residency of Hawaii’s monarchy.
+Feeling good and running strong through the streets of downtown Honolulu in the dark of night.
+It’s December and Christmas light displays are everywhere especially as we pass America’s only Royal Palace – Iolani Palace, the official residency of Hawaii’s monarchy.

 Hamstring Pain: 2

-Miles 6-7: Entering the hotel district along Waikiki Beach where crowd support abounds.
-It’s just after 6am, amazed at how many people have gotten up early to cheer us on.
+Entering the hotel district along Waikiki Beach where crowd support abounds.
+It’s just after 6:00am and I’m amazed at how many people have gotten up early to cheer us on.